MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-edit-in-excel-lists.md

 author: kennienp
 ---

-# Controlling Edit in Excel on list pages and
+# Controlling Edit in Excel on list pages

 This article explains how the system action Edit in Excel appears on list pages.

 ## Default behaviour for visibility of the Edit in Excel action